odoo/documentation/inventory/settings/products/variants.rst

 ----------------------------------

 By default, with the above product template, you get 15 different products (3 colors, 5 sizes).
-If the XXL size does not exist for red and blue t-shirts, you can deactivate this product variant.
+If the XXL size only exists for red and blue t-shirts, you can deactivate the white product variant.

 To do this, click on the **Variants** button, select the XXL, White T-shirt.
 From the product form, uncheck the **Active** box of the T-shirt